digipres/publications/ipres/ipres-2014/papers/applying-the-timbus-approach-to-preserving-context-in-digital-li.md

   relevant to the digital library domain.
 They will also gain an understanding of digital preservation as a risk mitigation strategy. \n "
 creators:
-- Coutinho, Carlos
+- Carlos Coutinho
-- Gooding, Paul
+- Paul Gooding
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378687/download
 grand_parent: iPRES